-With iPhone XR pre-orders set to begin on Friday, it’s time to pick the correct model.
-This process can be tricky and today we want to help you decide on the best iPhone XR storage option for your needs and budget.
+If you’re thinking about buying Apple’s iPhone XR, make sure you pick the correct model.
+This process can be tricky and today we want to help you decide on the best iPhone XR storage option for your needs and your budget.

 You might be tempted to go with the cheapest iPhone XR or the model with the most storage, but many of you should skip those and go with the 128GB model.